Margareta von Ascheberg: Estate management

-Margareta von Ascheberg was also given the responsibility of the estates of her spouse, including Vittskövle, Rosendal and Örtofta in Scania, Gammel-Kjöge on Själland, Ralsvik and Streu on Rügen, and she also added the estate of Ugerup in Scania to it.
+Margareta von Ascheberg was also given the responsibility of the estates of her spouse, including Vittskövle, Rosendal and Örtofta in Scania, Gammel-Kjöge on Zealand, Ralsvik and Streu on Rügen, and she also added the estate of Ugerup in Scania to it.
 She herself inherited and acquired the additional estates of Eliinge, Sövdeborg and Tosterup.

-She was a very successful business person and land owner and recommended for her efficiency.
-She founded schools, hospitals and gave anonymous donations to the poor in the parishes of her estates, and in contrast to other contemporary land owners, such as the hated Christina Piper, she managed to make herself popular among her employees.
-She was called "A true mother of the household" and was admired for her "unusual accomplishment, which should not be interpreted dishonestly, as the whole of Scania can testify for it to be truthful".
-In the parish of Vittskövle, where she preferred to reside, "The Ascheberg woman" became a respected figure of folklore.
+She was a very successful businessperson and landowner who was recommended for her efficiency.
+She founded schools, hospitals and gave anonymous donations to the poor in the parishes of her estates, and in contrast to other contemporary landowners, such as the hated Christina Piper, she managed to make herself popular among her employees.
+She was called "a true mother of the household" and was admired for her "unusual accomplishment, which should not be interpreted dishonestly, as the whole of Scania can testify for it to be truthful".
+In the parish of Vittskövle, where she preferred to reside, "the Ascheberg woman" became a respected figure of folklore.